turingschool/curriculum/tutorials/models/relationships.markdown

 # Relationships

 The most important component of the Rails MVC stack is the model layer. `ActiveRecord`, Rails' built-in Object-Relational Mapper, makes working with databases easy.
 Let's look at the basic relationships in a traditional database and how they're implemented in `ActiveRecord`.
-[TODO: This introduction to models seems a little out of place here.
-I think it's important to explain ActiveRecord and why models are so important to MVC, but it seems out of place here at the beginning on the relationship section]

 ## The Basics